-- Children are students who have not yet reached their 18th Birthday but in the case of SEN it is up to 25 years of age. - An adult at risk of abuse or neglect is defined as someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs is unable to protect themselves.
-(Care Act 2014) - A vulnerable student is a student who due to their circumstances may require safeguarding arrangements to be implemented i.e. domestic/relationship abuse, under 18 and have caring responsibilities, child in care/care leaver, under 18 and estranged from family, young parent or young mum to be, offending behaviour.
+- Children are students who have not yet reached their 18th birthday but in the case of Special Educational Needs it is up to 25 years of age. - An adult at risk of abuse or neglect is defined as someone over 18 who has needs for care and support, who is experiencing, or is at risk of, abuse or neglect and as a result of their care needs - is unable to protect themselves.
+(Care Act 2014). - A vulnerable student is a student who, due to their circumstances, may require safeguarding arrangements to be implemented i.e. domestic/relationship abuse, under 18 and have caring responsibilities, child in care/care leaver, under 18 and estranged from family, young parent or young mum to be, student involved in offending behaviour.